 $qvars = 'yourvarname';

-…and here is an example of how to use it in your template page….
+…and here is an example of how to use it on your template page…

 You need to change yourvarname to the name of the variable your page expects to receive.

-Thanks to webopius.com for pointing us at the solution to this problem.
+Thanks to webopius.com for pointing us to the solution to this problem.

-If this was useful to you, please leave us a comment or like / share with your social media networks.
+If this was useful to you, please leave us a comment or like/share it with your social media networks.
 This encourages us to post more useful code snippets and website fixes.